zeroxposur18/Project-One/README.md

 <p>Create a browser-based game that models off of the electronic game: Simon</p>
 <h2>Play the Game!</h2>
 <p><a target="_blank" rel="noopener noreferrer" href="https://zeroxposur18.github.io/Simon/"> Open Game!</a><br>
-To begin playing this game, Click on the Start button!</p>
+To begin playing this game, Click on the Start button!<br>
+The computer will flash random colors and you must play the same colors when it is your turn to advance.
+If you press your color early, take time to relax before the game begins to push you!</p>
 <h2>Prototype View:</h2>
 <img src="img/SimonWireFrame.png">
 <h2>Screenshots</h2>